lazy-panther/scRNA-seq_cell-identification/README.md

-# scRNA-seq_cell-identification
-involves the analysis of single-cell RNA sequencing (scRNA-seq) data from immune cells using the Scanpy Python package.
-After preprocessing and dimensionality reduction, unsupervised clustering was performed to identify distinct immune cell subpopulations.
-Marker genes were used to annotate clusters into biologically relevant cell types including mature and immature NKT cells, NK cells, γδ T cells, CD8 T cells, macrophages, double-negative T cells, and cycling T cells.
-The results are visualized using UMAPs and cluster-specific gene expression plots.

 # Single-cell RNA-seq Analysis of Immune Cells

 This repository contains the code and visualizations from my analysis of scRNA-seq data, where I focused on identifying distinct immune cell types—especially different subsets of NKT and T cells.